Radiergummi/batch-tools/custom_commands/README.md

 #### `touch <file>`
 Uses the pretty unknown (but [documented](https://technet.microsoft.com/en-us/library/bb490886.aspx)) `+,,` operator of the copy command to update the access timestamp of a file.
 If it does not exist, it will be created.

+## Contribution
+I know that this list only contains a few commonly used Linux commands.
+Certainly, there are more and important commands which would be really neat to have available under Windows.
+If you have suggestions, wishes or contributions to make, please do so in this repo's issues and let me know.

 <br>
 <br>